thomase1234/firefly-iii-ai/README.md

+# Status

+Dev only - not for production use

 # Firefly III AI

 This project allows you to automatically categorize your expenses, manage destination accounts, and link transactions to budgets in [Firefly III](https://www.firefly-iii.org/) using artificial intelligence.